 Do you live life fully present as a creator of your own reality or do you live life as a victim, at the effect of everything that is happening around you?
+When we live life as a victim, we sabotage our success.
 As a Life Coach, I empower clients to get out of victim mode.
 What is it like to be in victim mode?
 There are many ways to describe it.
 I think of living life as a victim as feeling powerless to make a difference, a sense of hopelessness, of feeling stuck or trapped.
-Like the Winnie the Pooh character Eeyore who is well known for his grumpy voice and his pessimistic phrase, “Oh, bother.”
+A victim like Eeyore in Winnie the Pooh who is well known for his grumpy voice and his pessimistic phrase, “Oh, bother.”

 Ten Ways to Live Life as a Victim